 The stew can be cooked without potatoes, to keep it lighter and lower in carbs.
 You could cook some delicious mashed potatoes and serve them as a side dish.
-The buttery potatoes would absorb the delicious broth, and in my opinion that’s pure comfort food.
-I stole this recipe from my mom’s collection, and her secret to a mouth watering beef stew is very simple: marinate the beef for a few hour before cooking rubbed with some mustard.
+The buttery potatoes would absorb the delicious broth, and in my opinion, that’s pure comfort food.
+I stole this recipe from my mom’s collection, and her secret to a mouth-watering beef stew is very simple: marinate the beef for a few hours before cooking rubbed with some mustard.

-- Use grass-fed, organic stew meet if possible.
+- Use grass-fed, organic stew meat if possible.
 Grass-fed meet tends to be extra tender.

 - For extra tender beef marinate it for a few hours.